- Frank Kleyn - Teacher-Librarian (x 4134)

 Library Check Out Policies

-How long can a student hold onto a school library book to read?
+How long can a student keep a school library book to read?

 When a student checks out a library book from the school library, the check out period is three weeks.
 After the three week period ends, if a student needs more time to finish the book, they should bring the book to the library to be renewed.
-Overall, we encourage students to turn in books to their classroom book return box as soon as they finish reading them so that they can check out new books to read.
+We encourage students to turn in books to their classroom book return box as soon as they finish reading them so that they can check out new books to read when they visit the library.

 What happens if a student keeps their library book longer than three weeks?